 Join a growing, respected field of clinical mental health professionals.

-Become a compassionate and just licensed professional counselor.
 Earn your master's degree in clinical mental health counseling from Spalding University.At Spalding, we value learning and the promotion of peace and justice.
 Our Master of Arts in Clinical Mental Health Counseling employs a cohort model that collaborates with students in safe learning spaces.
-You'll use your knowledge, skill and creativity to develop a clinical mental health specialty that's in line with your professional interests and goals.
+You'll use your knowledge, skill and creativity to develop a place in mental health that's in line with your professional interests and goals.
 You'll be ready to meet the behavioral and mental health needs of your clients from a wellness perspective, focusing on personal strengths rather than negative behaviors.

 Inclusive & supportive

 You’ll benefit from working within a small, diverse cohort of students.
 We welcome students from all backgrounds and differences, including race, ethnicity, gender, identity, ability, and faith.
 Together, you’ll progress through the program, taking the same classes, and develop a network of friends and future colleagues.

 You’ll also benefit from working with our faculty of scholars, practitioners and counselor educators.
 They’ll mentor and assist you as you develop your specialty and help you connect with other professionals along the way.

 Options for various approaches to clinical mental health counseling may include:

 - substance abuse and addictions,

 - or another area of interest to you.

 Through teaching, training and modeling observed in the classroom and in the field, you’ll discover how to serve the individual mental health needs of diverse clients and communities.
 Our courses are offered face to face with some hybrid learning methods.

 - Earn your master’s in two years (60 credit hours).